Religious Studies: Asian Religions (MA)

 - Chinese Pilgrims’ Accounts of Indian Buddhism

-Assessment is via written assignments of approximately 4,000 words and language exams.
+Assessment is via written assignments of approximately up to 4,000 words, and language exams for those who have specialised in language study.

-Part 2 consists of a dissertation of approximately 20,000 words on a topic of the student’s choice.
+Part 2 consists of a dissertation of up to 20,000 words on a topic of the student’s choice.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.